Your average visitor is only reading 20% of the words of any given page.

 Then you need to hire a professional copywriter.

-The benefits are endless: more sales, increased traffic to you website, and they save you time to name a few.
+The benefits are endless: more sales, increased traffic to your website, and they save you time to name a few.

-Keep scrolling if you want to learn more about why you need a copywriter and how to hire one.
+Keep scrolling if you want to learn more about how to get a copywriter and why you need one.

 Benefits of hiring a copywriter

-Hiring a professional writer has direct and indirect benefits.
+Why hire a copywriter?
+Well, hiring a copywriting specialist has many direct and indirect benefits.
 If you work with a great writer, the ROI can be insane.